 San José is Costa Rica’s capital and largest city.
 Here, you’ll also find Costa Rica’s largest international airport, making it a popular point of entry for many travelers.

-Now I’m not going to sugarcoat it, San Jose isn’t the nicest city.
+Now I’m not going to sugarcoat it, San Jose isn’t the nicest city to most.
 While there are some interesting museums and delicious restaurants to check out in the downtown core, the list of things to do in San Jose is somewhat limited.
-So, instead of staying in the city, many people choose to go on day trips from San Jose to explore the nearby attractions instead.
+So, instead of staying in the city, many people choose to go on tours or day trips from San Jose to explore the nearby attractions instead.

-15 BEST Day Trips from San Jose, Costa Rica
+15 BEST Tours and Day Trips from San Jose, Costa Rica

 1. Poas Volcano